sabrinaMKE201073/DSroadmap2025/notes/Supervised Learning/SL_scikit_learn.md

   <img src="1.JPG" width="400">
 </left>

-Training accuracy decreases and test accuracy increases as the number of neighbors gets larger.
+🔍Training accuracy decreases and test accuracy increases as the number of neighbors gets larger.
 For the test set, accuracy peaks with 7 neighbors, suggesting it is the optimal value for our model.

 ---